XDC-Community/docs/daofin/MakingProposal.md

 -   **Decision Making Proposal**: To suggest changes or new ideas related to the technical or business aspects of the XDC Network that do not require funding.
 -   **Updating Voting Periods**: Proposals to adjust the duration of voting periods to better suit the DAO's needs.
 -   **Update Voting Settings**: Proposals that seek to modify governance parameters, such as quorum and pass rate for each community.
--   **Judiciaries Replacement**: Aimed at changing the wallet addresses of judiciary members in line with DAOFIN's governance policies.
+-   **Judiciaries Replacement**: Aim to change the wallet addresses of judiciary members to be in line with DAOFIN's governance policies.
 -   **Changing Proposal Costs**: Proposals to alter the cost associated with submitting proposals to the DAO.

 #### Step 2: Prepare Your Proposal